improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 - `LinesRead` increments with each completed physical line delimiter (CR, LF, or CRLF).
 - `RecordsEmitted` increments after each successfully emitted logical record (post-mapping).
 This is the value reported as `RecordsRead` in `ReaderProgress` events.
 - `RawRecordsParsed` increments for each logical row processed from the file, including those that are later skipped due to errors.
-- Percentage not computed (file length not consulted).
+- In CSV parsing, percentage is not computed (file length not consulted).
 - Raw record capture does not affect metrics.

 ---